No tests attempted yet.

-The Railway Recruitment Board has now published the CBT-1 examination schedule for graduate candidates applying for the Non-Technical Popular Categories in 2025.
-Candidates preparing for CBT-1 will take their exams from 5th June to 23rd June 2025, following the announcement on 13th May 2025.
+The Railway Recruitment Board has now published the CBT-1 examination schedule for graduate candidates applying for the Non-Technical Popular Categories in 2026.
+Candidates preparing for CBT-1 will take their exams from 16th March 2026 to 27th March 2026.
 With this recruitment campaign, applicants have a strong chance to find graduate-level jobs in the railways, like Station Master, Goods Guard and Junior Account Assistant cum Typist.

 The RRB NTPC examination syllabus is the same in CBT 1 and CBT 2; however, the pattern of examination differs, wherein the number of questions and the respective marks differ in the two phases.
 The total number of questions to be asked in the entire RRB NTPC CBT 1 will be 100 in total.
 In CBT 2, there will be 120 objective-type questions with multiple-choice answers, just like in CBT 1.
 Below is the comprehensive RRB NTPC CBT 1 and CBT 2 examination syllabus.
 CBT The questions are most likely to be of objective-type multiple-choice questions: